ProUnit

 Developing your Tests

-A Test Case is just a Progress 4GL file that follows some simple rules about how to name the internal procedures.
+A Test Case is just a Progress ABL (4GL) file that follows some simple rules about how to name the internal procedures.
 The code below shows a simple example of a Test Case file.

 PROCEDURE initialize: